tergav17/IshkurCPM/README.md

 It should be noted that the virtual disk image must be at least 8196 bytes long, or else it will result in read errors.

-In order to boot NDSK from NHACP, the following files must be setup from the `Output` directory:
+In order to boot NDSK from NHACP, the following files must be setup from the `Output_NDSK` directory:

-1. `FONT.GRB` must be moved to the NHACP root directory
+1. `Output/FONT.GRB` must be moved to the NHACP root directory
 2. `NDSK_CPM22.SYS` must be renamed to `CPM22.SYS` and moved to the NHACP root directory
 3. `NDSK_DEFAULT.IMG` must be renamed to `NDSK_A.IMG` and moved to the NHACP root directory
 4. `NDSK_BOOT.nabu` must be renamed to `000001.nabu` and moved to your adapter homebrew directory